OUR STORY

 Bilingual Communication Specialist

 Originally from El Salvador, Veronica immigrated to the United States in 2006.
-She holds a Bachelor’s degree in Special Education and has been working with Latinx families in the areas of early childhood education, early intervention, case management, advocacy, crisis intervention, and parent training for 20 years.
+She holds a Bachelor’s degree in Special Education and has been working with Latino families in the areas of early childhood education, early intervention, case management, advocacy, crisis intervention, and parent training for 20 years.
 Veronica is very passionate about early childhood and special education.
 She is certified in infant massage and has been trained in ESFT family therapy.
-She is currently working with Latinx families through the Anne Arundel County Public Schools Birth to Five Program and, at the same time, is working as our Bilingual Communication Specialist.
+She is currently working with Latino families through the Anne Arundel County Public Schools Birth to Five Program and, at the same time, is working as our Bilingual Communication Specialist.
 Veronica is fluent in English and Spanish and lives in Harford County with her two daughters.

 Brook Schmidt

-Co-Deputy Director of Program & Quality
+Co-Deputy Director of Programs & Quality

 Brook comes to PPMD with over 5 years of experience working with families in special education.
 She graduated from Fort Hays State University with a Bachelor’s degree in Psychology, and has served on several boards supporting families in her previous home state of Missouri.
 She currently resides in Frederick County with her husband and their blended family of 7 children.
 She has a son with autism and a son with cerebral palsy which led her to this field of empowering other parents.
 In addition to serving Western Maryland, Brook will be serving as a point of contact for all military families at PPMD.
 As a former Army brat and wife of an Army veteran, she also has a passion for working with military families.